ImperialCollegeLondon/unit_testing_Cpp/_episodes/l4_04_parameterized_tests.md

 - "Understand the advantages of parameterised tests."
 - "Understand how to combine a test fixtures with parameterised test."
 keypoints:
-- "We learnt about parameterised tests in GoogleTest."
+- "We learnt about parameterised tests and how to create them in GoogleTest."
-- "We learnt how to create our own parameterised tests."
+- "We learnt how parameterised tests are better as compared to using a loop for testing multiple values, conditions, branches etc."
 - "We learnt how to combine test fixture with parameterised test."
 ---